-- Lindsey Tunbridge-Adams 0330 222 3339 lindsey.tunbridge-adams@westsussex.gov.uk - Claire Coles 0330 222 3339 Claire.Coles@westsussex.gov.uk
+- Claire Coles 0330 222 3339 Claire.Coles@westsussex.gov.uk

+- Assistant LADO Sally Arbuckle 01403 229900

+sally.arbuckle@westsussex.gov.uk

-8.2 If a member of staff has concerns about another staff member.
+8.2 If a member of staff has concerns about another staff member, including volunteers.

-- this applies to any member of staff/volunteer whom the staff member has contact with in their personal, professional or community life. - an allegation is any information which indicates that a member of staff/volunteer may have: - i. behaved in a way that has, or may have harmed a child - ii. possibly committed a criminal offence against/related to a child - iii. behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children. - if staff have concerns about another staff member then this should be referred to the headteacher or principal.
-If the allegation is against the headteacher or principal, then the referral should be made to the chair of governors, chair of the management committee, or proprietor of an independent school as appropriate.
-If for any reason this causes a delay, then the local authority designated officer (LADO) should be approached directly. - the person to whom an allegation against another member of staff is first reported, should take the matter seriously and keep an open mind.
+- 1. This applies to any member of staff/volunteer whom the staff member has contact with in their personal, professional or community life. - 2.
+An allegation is any information which indicates that a member of staff/volunteer may have: - i.
+Behaved in a way that has, or may have harmed a child - ii.
+Possibly committed a criminal offence against/related to a child - iii.
+Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children. - If staff have concerns about another staff member, then this should be referred to the Headteacher or Principal.
+If the allegation is against the Headteacher or Principal, then the referral should be made to the Chair of Governors, Chair of the Management Committee, or Proprietor of an independent school as appropriate.
+If for any reason this causes a delay, then the Local Authority Designated Officer (LADO) should be approached directly. - The person to whom an allegation against another member of staff is first reported, should take the matter seriously and keep an open mind.
 S/he should not investigate or ask leading questions if seeking clarification.
 It is important not to make assumptions.
 Confidentiality should not be promised and the person should be advised that the concern will be shared on a 'need to know' basis only.